bestisblessed/mma-ai-swift-app/notes/data_notes.md

 - Clean architecture

 Would you like me to help you test this setup or explain any part in more detail?

+## File Cache
+The app now saves fighter and event data to JSON files in the Application Support directory using `FileCache.swift`.
+This reduces launch time when the network is slow.

+The previous four hour refresh window has been removed.
+The app now checks the server's data version and only downloads new files when the version changes.